A couple stands on a red rock ledge after sunset.

 A bride smiles and laughs as her and her husband stand in the sunlight.

-Cathedral Rock
+Cathedral Rock Sedona Elopement

 I call this THE classic Sedona hike.
 There is just something about this rock that is beautiful and draws people in from all over.
 The hike itself is straight up the rock and about two miles round trip.
-If you are not comfortable with a short scramble, you amy want to consider a different option.
+If you are not comfortable with a short scramble, you may want to consider a different option.

 Keyhole rock view in Sedona at sunset.

-Merry Go Round
+Merry Go Round Sedona Elopement

 This spot is big!
-Yes, I mean big like spacious so it is great for a ceremony, but also big for all of the jeep tours in Sedona, hikers and folks with their own off road means.
+Yes, I mean big like spacious so it is great for an elopement ceremony, but also big for all of the jeep tours in Sedona, hikers and folks with their own off road means.
 This place is so worthy of whatever journey you take to get there.

 Easily one of the best views at sunset in Sedona.
 Since the Jeep tours come here, it means you can get to your elopement location without the hike and you get to bring anyone in the family along for the adventure!
 This location is not as busy as Cathedral Rock, but in the last year it has picked up popularity fast.